emiakin/kabir-sales-analysis/README.md

 Increasing productivity per sales rep a
 Final Insight
 The business problem is not lack of staff, but inefficient revenue generation.
-Fix performance first befor
+Fix performance first before expansion